FridayAgboro/Palmora-HR-Project-DSA-/README.md

 7. **Total Numbers of Departments:** I inserted the card, selected Department, set it to count of department and filtered it to distint count.
 8. **Total Numbers of Regions:** I inserted the card, selected Location, set it to count of Location and filtered it to distint count.

+### Gender Distribution and Region
+- I inserted the Clustered Bar Chart, put location on Y-Axis, count of name on X-Axis and gender on legend.

+### Gender Distribution and Department
+- I inserted the Matrix Card, put Department on Row, Gender on Columns and Name on Value (filter to count).

+### Rating By Gender
+- I inserted the 100% Stacked Chart, put Ratings on Y-Axis, Name on X-Axis (filter to count) and Gender on Legend.

+### Salary by Deprtment and Gender
+- I inserted the Stacked Bar Chart, put Department on Y-Axis, New Salary on X-Axis (filter to sum) and Gender on Legend.

+### Numbers of Employees by Salary Band
+- I inserted the Stacked Bar Chart, put Salary Grouping on X-Axis, Salary Grouping on X-Axis (filter to count).

+### Numbers of Gender by Rating
+- I inserted Matrix, put Rating on Row, Gender on Columns, Rating on Value (filter to count).

+### Numbers of Employees the Earn Above and Below N90,000
+- I inserted Matrix, put Salary above 90000 on Row, Location on Columns, Name on Value (filter to count).

 ## Dashboard